Charlotte Moore (TV executive)

-Charlotte Alexandra Moore (born 19 June 1968) is a British television executive who is the Chief Executive Officer of Left Bank Pictures.
+Charlotte Alexandra Perry (née Moore; born 19 June 1968) is a British television executive who is the chief executive officer of Left Bank Pictures.
 She was previously BBC's Chief Content Officer, having been appointed to this role in September 2020, having been Director of Content since early 2016 when she assumed responsibility for all of the BBC's television channels after the controller posts were abolished.
 Moore was Controller of BBC One from 2013 to 2016, in the position of which she was reported to be in charge of a budget of more than £1 billion.

-Moore has, since 2005, been a trustee of the Grierson Trust, of which she is a Vice-Chair.
+Moore has, since 2005, been a trustee of the Grierson Trust, of which she is a vice-chair.
 She was made a Fellow of the Royal Television Society in 2016.

 Early life

 Moore was born in June 1968 and grew up in Surrey.
 She attended Wycombe Abbey, an independent girls' boarding school in Buckinghamshire, and graduated with a Bachelor of Arts in History from the University of Bristol in 1990.